-All quizzes will be due before 11:59 pm on a Sunday.
-Assignments for the project usually will be due on Friday before 11:59 pm.
-A printable calendar for the course is available with the syllabus in Canvas.
+All quizzes are due before 11:59 p.m. on Sunday.
+Project assignments are usually due on Friday before 11:59 p.m.
+The syllabus includes a printable calendar for the course.
 Deadlines for all activities will also be added to the Canvas course calendar.

 Quizzes will only be accepted on time.
 Assignments turned in late will be assessed a full letter grade deduction for each day they are late.
-Assignments will only be accepted up to the due date via the written permission of the instructor.
+Assignments will only be accepted up to the due date with the instructor's written permission.
 If you need to miss the due date for any assignment, communicate your concern as far in advance as possible.
 Written documentation will be required if you have a genuine emergency and advance notice is impossible.